 Q) Who can use the Multicultural, Gender & Women's Center?

-A) Everyone who is a student, staff or faculty member of Xavier University.
+A) Anyone who is a student, staff or faculty member of Xavier University.

 Q) What informs our work?

-A) Our work at Xavier and through this center can be summed up by three Audre Lorde quotes.
+A) Our work at Xavier is informed by three Audre Lorde quotes.
 The first is, "There is no such thing as a single-issue struggle because we do not live single-issue lives."
 The second, "It's not our differences that divide us.
 Its our inability to recognize, accept and celebrate those differences."
 Finally, "Without community there is no liberation...but community must not mean shedding of our differences, nor the pathetic pretense that these differences do not exist."

-Q) How can I get involved with the Multicultural, Gender & Women's Center?
+Q) How can you get involved with the Multicultural, Gender & Women's Center?

 A) Send us an e-mail (email@example.com), call us at 513-745-3181, or by visiting the office.